PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/example/vision_and_scope.md

 # Datasets
 Now that we have a killer idea, let's flesh out a few example datasets we could use to take some steps towards actually building this.
 You are probably already thinking about the famous ***IMDB*** dataset, with a sample available on Hugging Face [here](https://huggingface.co/datasets/imdb).
 While is is a great set of reviews, I don't actually think those would help us with producing a net new story from stratch, let alone the storyboard.
 It might be useful eventually as a signal for the quality of the movies we write, so we'll keep it on the back burner.

-One awesome dataset we could use is the ***Internet Movie Script Database***, available online [here](https://imsdb.com/).
-This one clearly has top movies available, including the entire line-by-line script and screenplay!